-Situational depression is not a single emotion, but a constellation of emotions, postures, decisions, and health issues that erect what I call the “brilliant stop sign of the soul.”
-Depression is an ingenious (albeit overwhelming) condition that takes you out of commission for crucial reasons….
-Depression arises in response to exterior and interior conflicts that destabilize you, and while it can be crushingly disruptive, situational depression has a vital purpose.
+Situational depression is an ingenious (though sometimes overwhelming) condition that takes you out of commission for crucial reasons….
+Depression arises in response to exterior and interior conflicts that destabilize you, and while it can be disruptive, situational depression has a vital purpose.

 So, you’re depressed.
 What’s next?

 We all experience depression for many reasons, yet in most cases, the cures that are offered to us focus primarily on us: on our behaviors, our chemistry, or our habits of thought.